ntd002/DSC232/README.md

 ### 5.4 Model 4: Final Model

-While the multidimensional cluster model is difficult to visualize in 2 dimensions, the low silhoutte scores prove the model accuracy is not ideal.
+While the multidimensional cluster model is difficult to visualize in 2 dimensions, the low silhouette scores prove the model accuracy is not ideal.
 More work can be done in the future to refine the combination and number of attributes/parameters we would like to use in our model to optimize the clustering.
 However, it is clear that the multidimensional clustering approach satisfies our project goal of creating a track recommendation systems for users based on different audio metrics, as shown in Figure 16.